CULTURAL REPORT

 The language of detection

 “Ticking” — being detected as a class passer.
 “Skinsuit” — behavioral modifications adopted for passing.
 “Going native” — permanent down-passing.
 “Clocked” — the detection moment itself.
-“Ticking” has acquired a secondary meaning: not just being detected as a class passer, but being detected as anything you’re hiding.
+“Ticking” has since acquired a secondary meaning: not just being detected as a class passer, but being detected as anything you’re hiding.
 “She was ticking about the fragment” means she was showing signs of carrier status.
+The vocabulary metastasizes because the sorting impulse generates new categories faster than language can name them.

 How It Sounds